 In addition to super affordable accommodations, you’ll also have many of the viewpoints along the south rim all to yourself.

-This will give you unlimited options for photographs, or just some quiet moments to yourself.
-Just be sure to dress warmly for your visit.
+The lighter crowds will make getting photographs much easier.
+You can also simply enjoy some quiet moments to yourself.
+Just be sure to dress warm for your visit.

 3. March – Yosemite National Park

 Springtime in Yosemite is incredible, and it’s so much quieter than the summer months.